hackclub/hackclub/workshops/backjack/README.md

 If you never play the blackjack game at all or want to know how to play it, don't worry, I have a video short [video](https://youtu.be/eyoh-Ku9TCI) for you that explain how exactly the game works.

-+ NOTE: it important to atch the full video so you understand how the game will be made
++ NOTE: it important to watch the full video so you understand how the game will be made

 We are going to be using [repl.it](https://repl.it/~) online IDE to create our game.
 If you don't have an account yet go over to [repl. it](https://repl.it/signup) to create an account.
 To create a new C++ project in Repl.it just Clicks over [HERE](https://repl.it/new/cpp) and name your project to what you prefer.